THE COOK’S TOUR

 YOUR ANNUAL BUY

 Chiles grow, as you might guess, seasonally.
-So what you do to get the rare Hatch chiles is: Order ahead.
+So what do you do, each Fall, to get the rare fresh Hatch chiles?

-TYPES OF GREEN CHILE TO USE, WHERE, WHEN, WHY.
+TYPES OF GREEN CHILE TO USE: THE WHERE, WHEN, & WHY.

 Fresh is best, because the character of home-roasted green chile comes not only from the small yet beautifully integrated natural fats/oils resident in the chile, and their texture, which, when roasted, is denser and “meatier” than its cousin, the Anaheim, or the waterlogged and biting bell pepper.

-Frozen by the supplier before shipping is next down on the list because, freezing maintains character, but the larger batches of chopped chiles for frozen that are processed and bagged, or put into small plastic containers, often lose some of the oomph that you get in fresh chiles that you freeze yourself.
+Frozen by the supplier before shipping is next down on the list.
+They’re super convenient.
+Freezing does maintain character.
+The larger batches of chopped chiles, though, are processed and bagged, or put into small plastic containers, without much regard to the quality of the chiles.
+They often lose some of the oomph that you get in fresh chiles that you select, and freeze yourself.

 Fresh/Frozen/Pre-Frozen are great in/on: